Breaking News | SEC seeks more listings, products in capital market

 “This is in a bid to encourage more domestic participation in the market.
 In deepening the market, we are exploring various avenues to increase the number of companies and instruments in our market thereby raising the market capitalisation.

+READ ALSO: Investors kick as FG plans take-over of N158bn unclaimed dividend

-“We believe this is necessary for our market to continue to contribute its quota to the development of our nation’s national economy,” Yuguda added.
+“We believe this is necessary for our market to continue to contribute its quota to the development of our nation’s national economy,” he said.

 “This key initiative involves the ease of administrative procedures from the point of registration of market instruments with the commission to actualising funds raised from the general investing public in order to create efficiency,” Yuguda said.

-According to him, the commission is currently improving its surveillance system to identify any form of malpractice in the market
+According to him, the commission is currently improving its surveillance system to identify all forms of malpractice in the market.

 Comments